mvt-project/mvt/docs/development/custom_commands.md

 when the plugin has several operations to offer, such as `mvt my-plugin configure`.

-## Load a Command File
+## Developing a Command Locally

-For local commands that are not packaged, create a Python file that exports one Click command or group named `cli`:
+A package is how a command is distributed.
+While a command is being written, MVT can load it straight from its file instead, so the package need not be reinstalled after every change; an editable install of the package does the same through its entry points.
+Create a Python file that exports one Click command or group named `cli`:

 ```python
 import click